RatJuggler/jhipster-monolith-dinosaurs/README.md

     docker-compose -f src/main/docker/app.yml up -d

-You can stop or stop and remove the containers with the following (**Warning: using down will also delete the container and any saved data**):
+You can stop and remove the containers with the following (**Warning: using down will also delete the container and any saved data**):

-    docker-compose -f src/main/docker/app.yml stop

     docker-compose -f src/main/docker/app.yml down